 Problem - reaction - solution.
 First, imagine a problem - malicious addons floating around!
 By the way, this is disproved by Mozilla's own data (hey - telemetry can be useful after all ;D).
 The most common extensions are adblockers, which are the opposite of malicious:

-Only these seven addons go above 1% of usage, and 65% of Firefox users do not even use them at all!
-By the way, Pocket was just an extension once, instead of an integrated part of the browser - and it is very intrusive privacy-wise, but it was allowed.
+Only these seven addons go above 1% of usage, and 65% of Firefox users do not use any!
+By the way, Pocket used to be just an extension once, instead of an integrated part of the browser - and it is very intrusive privacy-wise, but it was allowed.
 So, Mozilla has lied twice: first about the severity of the problem, then their interest in solving it.

 To combat this, we created a set of add-on guidelines all add-on makers must follow, and we have been enforcing them via blocklisting (remote disabling of misbehaving extensions)